 Negative self-talk can be defined as a negative tape running through your brain that is self-defeating.
 Over time it may limit your ability to believe in yourself and reach your potential.
 It is a type of self-hate.

 We internally bombard ourselves with destructive words, thinking it will make us different in the future.

 Last I checked, trashing other people never made them change.
 So why would trashing ourselves improve our behavior?
 Terrible logic, in my opinion.

-Moreover, it probably started when you were rejected by others at home, school, on the field, or some other significant time in your life.
+Moreover, it probably started when you were rejected by others at home, at school, on the field, or at some other significant time in your life.

 Perhaps it was your parents who didn’t have time for you, a sibling who hated you, or the kids at school who said cruel things without thought.
 I’m guessing it made it worse if what they said was somewhat true about you.
 In fact, you were a bit pudgy, your sibling didn’t always like you, you weren’t an “A” student, or you weren’t amazing at sports.

 As a result, you carried those mantras into adulthood.
 And now it is with you all the time.
 Consequently, you believe you are not loved, not valued, or ever going to be good enough or smart enough to do whatever.